-However, as with paper copies, the purpose of the copying must be for research, teaching or private study by an individual, for reporting current events, or for criticism or review.
+However, as with paper copies, the purpose of the downloading must be for research, teaching or private study by an individual, for reporting current events, or for criticism or review.
 There must be no commercial purpose, whether direct or indirect.

 Downloading one copy is permitted.
 Downloading multiple copies always requires permission.

-Holding an electronic copy of a document (i.e. saving a pdf file onto your own computer) with the intention of sending it on to other users, or of copying it again in the future, is not permitted.
+Holding an electronic copy of a document (i.e. saving a PDF file onto your own computer) with the intention of sending it on to other users, or of copying it again in the future, is not permitted.

 Seeking permission to make or download multiple copies